codingncaffeine/OpenPac/README.md

 - Score, high score, lives, and ready/start screens
 - Authentic sound effects and music (optional toggle)
 - Clean, well-commented code – perfect for learning game development or AI logic or just goofing around

+  Note:  Some bugs still remain in the game.
+For instance you can get pacman stuck if you press up while going through the warp tunnel.
+  It's possible that ghosts may get stuck in a wall if a generated level has a dead end.
+I think I've fixed that but I'm not confident.
+  This game was made for learning purposes and will never be sold and shouldn't be.
+The audio assets are placeholder and should be replaced.

 ## Requirements